sarthak1409/Blog-Sphere/README.md

 # Blog-Sphere
-A lightweight web app where users share profile details like name, caption, followers, and hobbies.
-Built with Node.js, EJS, MySQL, HTML, CSS, and JavaScript, it features sign-up, sign-in, and database-driven user management without blockchain.
+BlogSphere is a lightweight web app where users can share profile details like name, caption, followers, hobbies, and qualifications.
+Built with HTML, CSS, JavaScript (frontend) and Node.js, EJS, MySQL (backend), it features a sign-up and sign-in system, requiring users to log in each time.
+The project focuses on database-driven user management without blockchain integration.